colts70/The-Sematic-Stack/README.md

 - **Knowledge Graphs** → after ingestion & reconciliation
 - **Safety / RLHF** → after reasoning already happened

+If you control the first hop → you control semantic intent

+If you don’t → you are forever reconciling ambiguity

+No amount of compute fixes that.

 ---

 ## Semantic First-Hop / Deterministic First-Hop Protocol